 Ruler will continue to work in the background, monitoring that user and their activity.

-That means, you’ll be able to look in Google Analytics and see a direct revenue number against your Instagram and Stories channels.
+That means, you’ll be able to look in Google Analytics and see a direct revenue number against your Instagram traffic.
 And even better, you’ll be able to assign revenue by campaign too.

 So for any campaign terms you use, you’ll be able to view revenue against them directly in Google Analytics.